Amaan-khan-lodhi/2nd-Semester-project/README.md

-# 2nd-Semester-project
+# Sirvival Trail Simulator

-Learning OOP and GUI for the Project
+Design and Implementation of an Object-Oriented Survival Game in C++ Using Raylib